 Furthermore, a choice is the process of selection.
 We weigh up each option, considering its pros and cons.
 We then select the most advantageous option.

 The difference between options and choices is quite simple.
 If you have an alternative, you strive to seek the options available to you, and therein you make your choice by deciding which one to go for.
 If you want someone to choose, this implies you have already decided.
 If you want them to decide, you probably want them to identify their own set of alternatives.

-Choice is important, since it gives us a sense of freedom, whereas options is the limited alternative provided to us as a medium to make that decision.
+A choice is important, since it gives us a sense of freedom, whereas options are the limited alternative provided to us as a medium to make that decision.